Dizziness and neck pain. Do they go together? Science may not have the linking

 A new paper just came out discussing a potential

 neck pain and dizziness connection.
 It makes sense.
-Cervical spine muscles in the neck connect with vestibular (inner ear/balance
+Cervical spine muscles in the neck link with vestibular (inner ear/balance

 center), visual and other centers that help with proprioception, our sense of

 dizziness and associated neck pain in patients with cervical

 spine issues.
 There is no one specific test a doctor does that says that a patient has “cervicogenic

 dizziness and neck pain was adjusted with chiropractic adjustment